nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 - `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]`
 - `docker run --interactive --tty {container_name}:{container_tag}`

+Command Argument Breakdowns:

+- `--rm`: Remove Container and its volume when it exits.
+- `-it`: Stands for `-i` and `-t` which means "Interactive" keeping STDIN open, along with attaching a pseudo-TTY to the container for cmdline i/o streams and piping.
+- `-p`: Publish or expose port (case-sensitive). `--expose {host-port-protocol}:{container-port-protocol}` example to bind container port 5127 to host port 8080: `--expose 8080:5127`.

+## Docker Desktop

+Features for local machine Docker Images:

+- Build
+- Share
+- Run
+- Verify

+Assists:

+- Collaboration with others
+- Minimal setup
+- Low overhead

 ## Docker File Contents

 Must start with `FROM` statement: